 How Much Money Do I Need To Carry To Australia?

-Honestly, bring as much money as you can can.
+Honestly, bring as much money as you can.
 Australia is expensive and you have to survive on your own without a job for a significant amount of time.
 Staying in a foreign country, with no one to talk to, without any job at hand in itself, is highly depressing.
-You don’t want to add to your worries by bringing meagre amount of money to barely support you.
+You don’t want to add to your worries by bringing the meagre amount of money to barely support you.

-Keep in mind – cracking first job takes time, 3-4 months is the average for IT industry and different for other industries.
+Keep in mind – cracking the first job takes time, 3-4 months is the average for IT industry and different for other industries.
 6-8 months is the worst case.
 To prepare for the worst, you have to carry sufficient money which will last for at least 6-8 months.
-Depending on few factors, this amount is going to be different for each one of you:
+Depending on a few factors, this amount is going to be different for each one of you:

-If you are living in a city like Sydney, monthly rental cost can easily go up to 2000$ or more depending on how close you live to the CBD and I am talking about just room sharing.
-In case of Melbourne, if you rent a unit or house in a not so distant suburb from the city, it can easily cost you around $1500 to $2000 per month.
-Add to that the cost of bond which is usually one month worth of rent.
+If you are living in a city like Sydney, the monthly rental cost can easily go up to 2000$ or more depending on how close you live to the CBD and I am talking about just room sharing.
+In the case of Melbourne, if you rent a unit or house in a not so distant suburb from the city, it can easily cost you around $1500 to $2000 per month.
+Add to that the cost of the bond which is usually one month worth of rent.
 There is one more twist.
-Since you will be newly arrived migrant, you won’t have any rental or credit history.
+Since you will be a newly arrived migrant, you won’t have any rental or credit history.
 This can make it hard for you to get a rental house.
 You may have to make up for it by paying advance rent.
 Paying six weeks worth of rent in advance is not unusual to secure a house.
 If you have a shoestring budget, you don’t have many options.
 Either you will have to live in the farthest suburbs or shorten your stay, neither option is sustainable.
 So having strong financial support helps a lot.

 Groceries & Eating Out

 As is with any metro city, you will save a lot if you limit eating out.
 You can find cheaper options for groceries and vegetables, but if you are habituated to frequently dining out, you have to give up that habit or bring enough money to cater for it.
-For example, you might have to spend about 10-12$ to have decent lunch and that’s on a lower side.
-Even if you eat out for just 10 times in a month, you will be spending about $100 on basic meal.
+For example, you might have to spend about 10-12$ to have a decent lunch and that’s on a lower side.
+Even if you eat out for just 10 times a month, you will be spending about $100 for the basic meal.
 That’s about month’s worth of groceries from Coles supermarket.

 House Setup Expenses